 Another area to examine and clarify is accommodations and modifications.
 First, make sure you are clear on the definitions of the terms used:

-Reasonable Accommodations: A change, exception or adjustment to a rule, policy, practice or service that may be necessary for a person with a disability to have equal opportunity to use and enjoy a dwelling, including public and common use spaces.
+Reasonable Accommodations: A change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have equal opportunity to use and enjoy a dwelling, including public and common use spaces.
 What constitutes an unreasonable accommodation?
 A request would be deemed unreasonable if it were to impose an undue financial burden or administrative burden on the housing provider or if it would fundamentally alter the nature of the business operation.
 Whether or not a request imposes an undue financial burden is determined on a case-by-case basis.

-installation or removal of the modifications, your rules should be clearly stated regarding who is deemed a qualified installer.
+Installation or removal of the modifications, your rules should be clearly stated regarding who is deemed a qualified installer.

-Service Animals: Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
+Service Animals: Under the ADA, a service animal is defined as a dog that has been individually trained to work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.
-However, HUD has a much broader application for the definition of a service animal and does not limit to dogs only, so be sure to stay up to date on what constitutes a service animal under Fair Housing guidelines.
+However, HUD has a much broader application for the definition of a service animal and does not limit dogs only, so be sure to stay up to date on what constitutes a service animal under Fair Housing guidelines.

-Sexual Harassment: Sexual harassment falls under two main types – hostile environment and quid pro quo.
+Sexual Harassment: Sexual harassment falls under two main types – a hostile environment and quid pro quo.
 Sexual harassment is actually a topic covered under Fair Housing and can be applied as follows:

 · Vendors: In cases where a vendor is guilty of sexual harassment of a resident, both the vendor and the community can be held liable for violations.